 During a root canal procedure, a small opening is made in the crown of the tooth so the infected nerve and tissues can be removed and the roots of the teeth can be disinfected and sealed.
 Following a root canal procedure, the tooth is no longer alive and is restored with a crown to protect it from breakage.

-In some cases, our dentists may recommend that a root canal specialist, or endodontist, perform the root canal procedure.
+In some cases, our dentist may recommend that a root canal specialist, or endodontist, perform the root canal procedure.
 We then work closely with the endodontist to coordinate placement of a dental crown following the root canal treatment.

 Once a tooth needs a root canal, you only have two choices: a root canal or an extraction.
 A tooth will never heal on its own, and usually the longer you wait, the worse the situation becomes.
 The infection will grow, making the whole situation more painful.
 It could spread to adjacent teeth, and if left untreated, can be life-threatening.
 Prevention is the key.
 Don’t wait until you have pain or a problem to schedule a dental examination at Don Harvey Dental.
-Please call Dr. Harvey and Dr. Choy today if you would like to learn more about receiving a root canal in Alpharetta, Georgia.
+Please call Dr. Harvey today if you would like to learn more about receiving a root canal in Alpharetta, Georgia.